 Installation

-Although Melissa was initially designed to be used on supercomputers, it can also be installed and executed on a local machine.
-Users are even recommended to start with a local installation in order to become familiar with the framework before using it at scale.
+While Melissa was originally designed for use on supercomputers, it can also be installed and run on a local machine.
+In fact, users are encouraged to begin with a local installation to familiarize themselves with the framework before deploying it at scale.

 Availability

 Melissa is currently supported for linux systems only.
-Windows and MacOS are unsupported but LXD can be used to execute it inside a virtual cluster (see Running Melissa in a virtual cluster).
+Windows and MacOS are unsupported.
+Although, it is possible to create a docker cluster with SLURM. (see Creating a SLURM-docker cluster).

 Before building Melissa